andrezero/andretorgal.site.old/content/blog/2019-06/static-site-generators-brief-history.md

 But to be fair to prior art, in the early 2010s, projects like [Jekyll]() then [Hugo]() were already having a lot of traction in some circles and paved the way for [so many SSG options we have now](https://www.staticgen.com/).

-> Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
+> Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organisation sites.
 Think of it like a file-based CMS, without all the complexity.

 To be even more fair, If you do a quick search for "static site generation" pre 2000s you can find gems like this paper on [Tools and Approaches for Developing Data-Intensive Web Applications: a Survey](http://webml.deib.polimi.it/upload/ent5/1/CompSurvey.pdf), all the way back in 1998.